-The Wesley Clover Foundation is a not-for-profit, philanthropic corporation which makes contributions to causes of its choice.
+The Wesley Clover Foundation is a private, not-for-profit, philanthropic corporation operated as an extension to Wesley Clover International.
+The Foundation makes contributions to causes of its choice (see below).
 Contributions are made both directly and in-kind, including through fundraising events organized by the wholly-owned subsidiaries of Wesley Clover – the Brookstreet Hotel, the Celtic Manor Resort, the Kanata Research Park Development Group and the Marshes Golf Club.

 The Wesley Clover Foundation is committed to the principle of developing young entrepreneurs to realize their potential in becoming successful businessmen and women.
 This is the overarching mission of the Wesley Clover Foundation.
 Giving young people the opportunity to learn, work and thrive is essential to growing success in the technology sector in Canada and in promoting the welfare of the local community.

 The Wesley Clover Foundation is committed to care in the community and to the advancement of research to combat heart disease and cancer.
 Sir Terry Matthews, chairman of Wesley Clover International, was appointed Patron of the European Cancer Stem Cell Research Institute at Cardiff University, where he supports and encourages the Research Institute’s work, championing its efforts to develop new treatments across the whole range of cancers.

 The Wesley Clover Foundation actively supports educational institutions, from kindergartens to universities.

 The Foundation, through the Kanata Research Park, invested in the start-up cost of the Kanata Research Park Family Centre, a family resource center and licensed non-profit early learning program for children from eighteen months to ten years, and continues to make annual donations.